A Journey Towards God…

 I believe that that process continues up to this day.
 In one way my journey concerns homosexuality, but more deeply I think my struggle has been with God.
 Really my struggle has focused on deeply searching questions to God such as “Who am I?” and “Do you really love me?”
 Those have been huge issues for me, and at times they still are.

 I wish homosexuality hadn’t been my struggle, but to be honest I am also thankful for it.
 I might not be a Christian if I hadn’t been homosexual, because it so deeply revealed my need to me.
 It also continually calls me into a deeper relationship with Jesus Christ because of that need.
 This struggle continually reminds me of how faithful God has been to me.
 God never abandoned me, no matter what I did.
 It also helps me see how much God loves me.
 Not an easy give-me-what-I-want love, but a more realistic this-is-what-you-need love.

 I believe that my struggle with homosexuality has been primarily a spiritual struggle – maybe not unlike the struggles many Christians have.
 I think it is a journey that I am still on, and to be honest I am not exactly sure where it will take me, but I am confident, as I continue this journey, that God will do as He promised in Isaiah … that He will indeed “teach me what is best for me and direct me in the way I should go.”
 Of that I am sure.

-The Story of David Colpitts, MDiv appears in printed form in the booklet Transformed by an Encounter with Christ: A contribution to the ongoing discussion on same-sex blessings in the Anglican Church of Canada, published in 2006 by the Zacchaeus Fellowship.
+David Colpitts is a member of Little Trinity Anglican Church, Toronto, Ontario.This testimony appears in printed form in the booklet Transformed by an Encounter with Christ: A contribution to the ongoing discussion on same-sex blessings in the Anglican Church of Canada, published in 2006 by the Zacchaeus Fellowship.